sdss/lvmecp/README.md

 ```
 $ git clone https://github.com/sdss/lvmecp
 $ cd lvmecp
+$ poetry install
 ```

 ## Quick Start

 ### Start the actor

+Before you start the actor, you must have the PLC or simulator.

 Start `lvmecp` actor.
 ```